Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

     Change each `Move` method.

 01. Open the _Map.cs_ file.
 01. Add a new method named `TryGetMapObject`.
 This method is going to take a position, check if any game object is at that position, and return it if it's found.
-It's using the `TryGet` pattern, which returns a boolean to indicate that it was successful, and the return object is passed as an `out` parameter.
+It's using the `TryGet` pattern, which returns a boolean to indicate whether or not it's successful, and when successful, returns the object in the `out` parameter.

     ```csharp
-    public bool TryGetMapObject(Point position, out GameObject gameObject)
+    public bool TryGetMapObject(Point position, [NotNullWhen(true)] out GameObject? gameObject)
     {
         // Try to find a map object at that position
         foreach (var otherGameObject in _mapObjects)